TritonDataCenter/sdc-cloudapi/docs/index.md

-package     | String   | The id or name of the package used to create this instance image       | String   | The image id this instance was provisioned with docker      | Boolean  | Whether this instance is a Docker container, if present created     | ISO8601 date | When this instance was created updated     | ISO8601 date | When this instance's details was last updated
+package     | String   | The id or name of the package used to create this instance image       | String   | The image id this instance was provisioned with docker      | Boolean  | Whether this instance is a Docker container, if present flexible    | Boolean  | Whether this instance uses the flexible disk space feature (bhyve) free_space  | Number   | The amount of space (MiB) that is not allocated to disks nor in use by snapshots of those disks.
+If snapshots are present, writes to disks may reduce this value (bhyve) created     | ISO8601 date | When this instance was created updated     | ISO8601 date | When this instance's details was last updated